forcedotcom/maven-force-plugin/README.md

 By default, the plugin follows all object references and generates all the necessary files so that generated source will compile.
 For example, the standard Contact entity has a relationship field to the Account entity.
 If you generate a Java class for the Contact entity, the code generator generates both Contact and Account classes, as well as classes for any other relationships for Contact.

 If you don't want to follow object references, set the `<followReferences>` element to `false`.
-You can use `<include>` elements to include any references that you do want to include.
+You can use `<include>` elements for any references that you want to follow.

     <configuration>
       <connectionName>connname</connectionName>